windkh/node-red-contrib-telegrambot/README.md

 1. The node's upper output (***Standard Output***) is used if the message is from an authorized user.
 2. The node's lower output (***Unauthorized Output***) is used when security is applied (via configuration properties *Users* and *ChatIds*) and the user is not authorized to access the bot.

-### Configuration property *Download Directory*
-When the receiver node receives data like videos, documents and so on, the file is downloaded automatically to the local harddisc when the node's property ***Download Directory*** is set in the configuration node.
-The directory may also be part of the message payload: `msg.payload.path`.
-In addition to that the message object may contain the direct download link in the payload: `msg.payload.weblink`.

-### Configuration property *Filter*
-Normally, a receiver node receives all content that is sent to the bot.
-However if you have command nodes next to a receiver you can enable the *commands* flag in the configuration property ***Filter*** so that commands meant for a command node will not be handled by the receiver node.

 ## Sender Node